Frequently asked questions (FAQ) about Docker in Cortex XSOAR.

 Cortex XSOAR uses COPY for building images.
 The COPY instruction copies files from the local host machine to the container file system.
 Cortex XSOAR does not use the ADD instruction, which could potentially retrieve files from remote URLs and perform operations such as unpacking, introducing potential security vulnerabilities.

---restartflag should not be used.
-The server manages the lifecycle of Docker images and restarts images as needed.
+The --restart flag should not be used.
+Cortex XSOAR manages the lifecycle of Docker images and restarts images as needed.

 Can we restrict containers from acquiring additional privileges by setting the no-new-privileges option?

-Cortex XSOAR does not support the no-privileges option.
-Some integrations and automations may need to change privileges when running as non-root user (such as Ping).
+Cortex XSOAR does not support the no-new-privileges option.
+Some integrations and scripts may need to change privileges when running as a non-root user (such as Ping).

 Can we apply a daemon-wide custom seccomp profile?